kreativ-anders/kirby-memberkit/README.md

 ### Successful subscription checkout

 In case the stripe checkout was successful, stripe redirects to a hidden URL (captured via another route internally) that handles the user update procedure, e.g., payment status or set the subscribed tier name.
 Afterward, the redirect to **YOUR** individual succuss page ([set in config.php](#set-cancelsuccess-urls)) is triggered.
-In case the user return via cancel command on stripe checkout, the user will be immediately redirected to **YOUR** indiviudal cancel page (set in config as well).
+In case the user return via cancel command on stripe checkout, the user will be immediately redirected to **YOUR** indiviudal cancel page (set in config.php as well).

 ### Manage stripe subscription

-Changes regarding payment interval, Subscription upgrades/downgrades, or even cancelation is all covered within the [Stripe Customer Portal](https://stripe.com/blog/billing-customer-portal).
-The only thing you have to do is showing the link to the portal somewhere somehow, for instance:
+Changes regarding payment interval, subscription upgrades/downgrades, or even cancelation is **all covered** within the [Stripe Customer Portal](https://stripe.com/blog/billing-customer-portal).
+The only thing you have to do is showing the link to the portal somewhere somehow:

 ````php
 $portal_url = $kirby->user()->getStripePortalURL();